shenry45/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+The .forEach method changes the original array where .map will create a different array with an changes.

 2. What is the difference between a function and a method?

+A function describes the actions to be performed when invoked.
+A method is a built-in function to JavaSript that executes when invoked without writing out the actions to be performed.

 3. What is closure?

+Closure is the lexical scope of the function being return which creates a lexical environment copying same tier variables for returned function later down the chain.

 4. Describe the four rules of the 'this' keyword.

+- Window binding is setting the 'this' keyword to save it's properties to the Window object.
+- Implicit binding sets a specific order of properties to abide by (ie. object.prop.el)
+- Explicit binding uses methods like .call, .apply, and .bind to overwrite the current binding pattern
+- New binding is the creation of a new instance of a predefined object using 'new'

 5. Why do we need super() in an extended class?